Frances Fredericks

 Frances Fredericks (born September 23, 1935) is an American politician who served in the Mississippi House of Representatives from the 119th district from 1990 to 2012.
-She is a member of the Democratic Party (United States) Democratic party.
+She is a member of the Democratic Party.

 Biography

 Early life, education, family

 Frances Manning was born in New Orleans, Louisiana on September 23, 1935.
 She was the oldest of Percy and Alice Manning's eight children.

 She graduated from St. Mary's School of Nursing in Kansas City, Missouri.
 She worked at the Veterans Administration Hospital.

 She married Isiah Fredericks, who became a Mississippi state representative.
 They had four children.

 Political career

 Upon the death of her husband, State Representative Isiah Frederick, in April 1990, Frances Fredericks ran for his seat representing the 119th district in a special election on June 5, 1990, winning with 59% of the vote against three other candidates.
 After redistricting, she again won the seat in 1992 with 81% of the vote.
 She stood unopposed in subsequent elections.

 Fredericks served on the following committees in the House: Ways and Means, Judiciary B, Corrections, Public Health, Local and Private, Medicaid, the Select Committee on Poverty, and on the Marine Resources Committee.

 She retired from the House in 2012.